postlund/pyatv/docs/documentation/protocols.md

 {'streams': []}
 ```

-It seems iOS is doing this every two seconds.
-If that frequence is needed or not has not been
-investigated.
+iOS sends this every two seconds as a keep-alive.

 **Now it's done!**

 ### Event Channel
 The event channel is initiated by the sender to the port returned in the response to `SETUP`.
 After `SETUP` has finished, the sender shall connect to this port (TCP) and enable encryption.
-The following paramers are used to derive encryption keys:
+The following parameters are used to derive encryption keys:

 | Direction | Salt | Info |
 | --------- | ---- | ---- |
 | Output    | Events-Salt | Events-Write-Encryption-Key |
 | Input     | Events-Salt | Events-Read-Encryption-Key |

-Even though the channel set up is initiated by the sender, the channel should be treated as
+Even though the channel setup is initiated by the sender, the channel should be treated as
 originating from the receiver.
-This means that input and output keys shall be switched on
+This means that input and output keys shall be reversed on
 the sender side (use `Output` as `Input` and `Input` as `Output` to SRP).

 After the stream has been started using `RECORD`, the receiver will send a "system info update",